quanglong29074/RedisGate/README.md

 The system consists of two primary components: a **Control Plane** (the Operator) and a **Data Plane** (the shared Gateway).

+1. A Developer create a API key to manage/interact with all hist instances in k8s cluster ( authenticates by JWT token )
+2. A Developer create a Redis instance in k8s cluster ( authenticates by JWT token ) , each instance have diffrence domain name
-1. A client (e.g., a Cloudflare Worker) sends an HTTP request to the **Shared HTTP Gateway** (Data Plane).
+3. A client (e.g., a Cloudflare Worker) sends an HTTP request to the **Shared HTTP Gateway** (Data Plane).
-2. The Gateway authenticates the request using the API key, identifies the target Redis instance from the URL, and translates the HTTP call into a native Redis command.
+4. The Gateway authenticates the request using the API key, identifies the target Redis instance from the URL, and translates the HTTP call into a native Redis command.
-3. The command is sent to the appropriate Redis instance over the internal cluster network.
+5. The command is sent to the appropriate Redis instance over the internal cluster network.